-For the year ended December 31, 2021 and 2020, we recorded a net increase in provision of credit losses of \$33 thousand and \$180 thousand, respectively.
-The increase in the allowance for credit losses for the year ended December 31, 2021 and 2020, is primarily due to increases in expected losses and delinquencies.
-In addition, certain Non-Agency RMBS positions, which had previously been in an unrealized gain position as of the prior year-end, are now in an unrealized loss position as of the end of the current period due to the decline in fair value.
-These Non-Agency RMBS positions now in an unrealized loss have resulted in the recognition of an allowance for credit losses which was previously limited by unrealized gains on these investments.
+For the year ended December 31, 2022 we recorded an increase in provision for credit losses of \$7 million, as compared to an increase in provision of credit losses of \$33 thousand for the year ended December 31, 2021.
+The increase in provision for credit losses for the year ended December 31, 2022 as compared to the year ended December 31, 2021, is primarily due to an increase in expected losses and delinquencies.
+In addition, certain Non-Agency RMBS positions, now have higher unrealized losses and resulted in the recognition of an allowance for credit losses which was previously limited by unrealized gains on these investments.

-Net Gains (losses) on derivatives
+Net Gains (Losses) on Derivatives